 2.5mg of Zeaxanthin

-When combined with Lutein, Zeaxanthin protects eyes from harmful blue light induced photo-oxidative stress.
-Zeaxanthin is also found in the macula of the eye, and is very scarce in a regular daily diet.
+When combined with Lutein, Zeaxanthin may help to protect the eyes from harmful blue light induced photo-oxidative stress.* Zeaxanthin is also found in the macula of the eye, and is very scarce in a regular daily diet.
 It is also found in green leafy vegetables like spinach and Kale but in very low amounts which is why it's so important to take an Eye Vitamin that contains it.
 Visionary contains 2.5mg of Zeaxanthin in each serving.

 250mg of Fish Oil, (200mg Omega -3 Fatty Acids, 125mg DHA, 50mg EPA)

-Fish oil is shown to help with tear quality issues, which are very common among older adults.
+Fish oil may help to support healthy tear quality.
 EPA/DHA is an essential fatty acid which stands for docosahexaenoic acid and eicosapentaenoic acid.
-These polyunsaturated fats play a very important role in the function of our bodies, and seem to be necessary for healthy eye function.
-These essential fatty acids are found in flat seeds and fleshy fish such as tuna or salmon.
-In addition supplementing with fish oil has led to a lower risk of heart disease and a reduction of chronic inflammation that can lead to a variety of serious diseases, including cancer and stroke.
+These polyunsaturated fats play a very important role for healthy eye function.* These essential fatty acids are found in flat seeds and fleshy fish such as tuna or salmon.

 Unless you're eating fish 3x per week you are not getting enough fish oil in your diet!
-1 serving of Visionary contain about the fish oil of one 4oz filet of salmon.
+1 serving of Visionary contains about the fish oil of one 4oz filet of salmon.

 113mg Vitamin C (188% DV)- Essential Antioxidant